Jenkins integration

 Make sure that the Install automatically checkbox is checked.

-Click X to remove the From Maven Central block.
+Click X to remove the existing installer block.

 Fill in the fields: